Soccer Vs. Football Field: Big Comparison Guide

 The field must be at least 110 yards or 330 feet, or 110 meters, long.
 The maximum length of a soccer field for international matches is set at 120 yards or 360 feet.
 This translates to 110 meters.

-The minimum width of a soccer field for international matches is set at 70 yards or 210 feet.
+The minimum width of a soccer field for international matches is 70 yards or 210 feet.
 The conversion to meters shows the number of 64.
-The maximum width of a soccer pitch for international matches is 80 yards or 240 feet, or 75 meters.
+The maximum width of a soccer pitch for international matches is 80 yards, 240 feet, or 75 meters.

-As evident from the figures listed in this section of the text, soccer field builders have a fairly wide range to choose from, both in length and width.
+As the figures in this section of the text show, soccer field builders have a fairly wide range of options in terms of length and width.

-The maximums are only chosen by those who are building to impress, while minimums are reserved for those who are looking to spend as little money as possible to have a FIFA-certified field.
+The maximums are only chosen by those building to impress, while minimums are reserved for those looking to spend as little money as possible to have a FIFA-certified field.

-Most new stadiums are built somewhere in the middle of those two measurements (more on that later).
+Most new stadiums are built between those two measurements (more later).

 Football field dimensions